enmaesprogramador/enmaesprogramador/README.md

 ## Projects

 My projects are located right here in my github repositories.
-I have some Data Analysis and ML Projects 🧠 I'm currently learning Scikit-Lean and SQL
+I have some Data Analysis and ML Projects 🧠 I'm currently learning Scikit-Lean

-💬 Ask me about Python, Pandas, Numpy, MatplotLib

 📫 How to reach me: enmanuel02bnunez@gmail.com